Temporal Scaling Law for Large Language Models: Temporal Scaling Law

+First, for $a_0$ and $a_1$, we use a series of common functions to fit their temporal evolution, and eventually choose the following functions that yield the lowest fitting errors:

 where the $\{\alpha_i\}$ and $\{\beta_i\}$ fitting parameters are solved by non-linear least squares.
-Observed from the original data in \cref{fig:temporal_law}, we find that the value of $a_0$ and $a_1$ generally converges after a period of training, but suffer from fluctuations after converging due to the uncertainty of the first prediction position in a sequence.
+Observed from the original data in \cref{fig:temporal_law}, we find that the value of $a_0$ and $a_1$ generally converges after a period of training, but suffer from fluctuations after converging due to the uncertainty of the first prediction position in a sequence, which has no previous context to make prediction.
 To mitigate the fluctuations, we define a separation point ${N}_{sep}$: